robertschnitman/robertschnitman/content/about.md

 title: About
 ---

-Hello, my name is Robert Schnitman!
+Hello, my name is Robert Schnitman.
 I am an independent contractor providing statistical consulting and data analysis services to organizations and individuals.
 My services include preparing statistical reports, restructuring datasets, and creating visualizations.

 Let's discuss how I may help you manage, model, and visualize your data.
 You may contact me at robertschnitman@gmail.com for a free quote.
-I look forward to hearing from you!
+I look forward to hearing from you.

 ## Skills Summary